-At around the age of two years and a half, children's self-expression abilities grow stronger, and parents might notice that their child starts to make up stories or talk about untrue things.
-Parents, then, are usually filled with worry that might be mixed with a bit of disappointment.
+At around the age of two years and a half, children’s self-expression abilities grow stronger.
+Parents might notice that their child starts to make up stories or talk about untrue things.
+Then parents usually filled with worry that mixes with a bit of disappointment.
 But are these feelings justified?
-Can a child who has a fluctuating relationship with reality tell a 'lie'?
-Does it make sense to punish a child for bending the truth even when they don't recognize that what they're doing is wrong?
+Can a child who has a fluctuating relationship with reality tell a ‘lie’?
+Does it make sense to punish a child lies for bending the truth even when they don’t recognize that what they’re doing is wrong?

 Also, children, at this age, tend to lie to get what they want and avoid doing what they don’t desire.
 They aren’t yet able to label these attempts as “lies”, so they won’t feel guilty about telling them.
 It is prudent that you don’t complicate the problem by punishing them.

 Before redirecting any behavioral deviation, make sure that your child is aware that what they are doing is wrong.
-In this case, you have to cooperate with the nursery, the kindergarten, or the school your child attends in order to tackle the problem appropriately.
-At Little Academy Nursery, we place a high importance on having an educational psychologist whose role involves helping parents understand their child's needs and guiding them through adopting the right methods that can help handle problems to raise a child with great values.
+In order to tackle the problem appropriately, you have to cooperate with the nursery or the school your child attends.
+At Little Academy Nursery, we place high importance on having an educational psychologist whose role involves helping parents understand their child’s needs and guiding them through adopting the right methods that can help handle problems to raise a child with great values.